baked_file_system_mounter

 end

-It can be used to mount assets outside current directory, e.g. /tmp
+It can be used to mount assets outside the current directory, for example into /tmp:

 BakedFileSystemMounter.assemble(